coveooss/terraform-provider-aws/website/docs/r/flow_log.html.markdown

 # aws_flow_log

-Provides a VPC/Subnet/ENI Flow Log to capture IP traffic for a specific network interface, subnet, or VPC.
-Logs are sent to a CloudWatch Log Group.
+Provides a VPC, Subnet, or ENI Flow Log to capture IP traffic for a list of VPC, subnet, or network interface IDs.
+Logs are sent to either a CloudWatch Log Group or an S3 bucket.

 ## Example Usage